 We are looking for submissions (in the form of an academic paper) that study one or more of the policy questions detailed above using existing survey data.
 The submission can be of any length, but should include an introduction (setting out the questions to be analysed), the methodology used and the results.
 Enough details should be given to allow independent replication of the results.

 Submissions will be judged on the quality of insight given and the potential to contribute to the policy debate.
+The submissions need not necessarily solve or answer the research questions in full – partial solutions or interesting suggestions on how the problem in question could be tackled would certainly be considered valid entries.

 There is no restriction on who can enter, or on joint entries, provided at least one author is a PhD student or early career researcher (within five years of obtaining a PhD).
+There are also no restrictions on the number of submission allowed per person.

 The closing date for submissions is 20th of February 2022.